 What is the best 6 volt RV battery?

-The number of positive VMAXTANKS 6 VOLT 225Ah AGM battery reviews makes this 6-volt battery the best for RVs and off-grid living.
+The number of positive VMAXTANKS 6 VOLT 225Ah AGM battery reviews makes this 6-volt battery the most suitable for RVs and off-grid living.
 However, if you are looking for a flooded 6-volt battery, Trojan’s T-105 will come out on top.
 The Optima RedTop is also worthy of the title if you are looking for a starting battery.

 People will have different requirements for their 6-volt battery units.
 How well a battery brand meets these requirements will determine whether it is the most favorite 6 volt RV battery or not.